skfarhat/game-of-life/notes.md

   * pivate methods are those that are only used in the class. and generally called by public methods.
 They cannot be tested - and they needn't be in general.
 * list the interfaces that were used and the need for each one
 * abstract classes: Agent and LifeAGent and why are they abstract?
 * briefly discuss each class and interface created in the project and mention how it is used externally.
+* are we using interface inheritance?
+* inner classs: TODO: where do we have inner classes and why did we use them ?
+* inner classes in methods: maybe mention the creation of a runnable with its implementation inside the method in RootController?
+This a inner class in a method.
+  * We can also mention how we needed to distinguish between the different thises
+* TODO: check anonymous inner classes
+* Lambda expressions:
+  * Next action: check if using streams and laambda expressions goes against object oriented programming.
+  * If lambdas are not oop ffriendly, remove a lot, keep some and then talk about the ones we kept
+* Iterators:

+## Next actions
+* reorganise this list and make sure eaach entry has a next action thing to do
+* group the notes that need to be grouped together